 Lenders also offer secured lines of credit.
 For example, a home equity line of credit (HELOC) functions a bit like a second mortgage.
 Your lender will probably give you access to a larger sum of money but will ask you to put up the value of your home as collateral.

-What’s better: a loan or line of credit?
+Is a personal loan or line of credit better?

 |Loans||Lines of Credit|